What to do

-People under 18 will need permission from a parent or guardian to get vaccinated, except under certain limited circumstances.
+People under 18 should get permission from a parent or guardian to get vaccinated.
 Check each vaccine site for details.

 The Pfizer and Moderna vaccines need 2 doses.
 You should get your second dose as close to the recommended interval as possible:

 - Pfizer 3 weeks (21 days) apart

 If this is not possible, you can get your second dose up to 6 weeks (42 days) after your first dose.
 Even if your second dose is delayed beyond 42 days, you should still get it.
 You will not have to restart the vaccine series.

 You should get your second dose at the same site where you got your first dose.
 Each site needs to make sure they have enough vaccines for people coming back for their second doses.
 Do not miss your appointment if you can help it.

 If you must reschedule your second dose, contact the location where you got your first.
 If you cannot get a second dose at the same place you got your first, you can go to:

 - Walgreens (appointment and drop-in)

 - Moscone Center South (drop-in for Pfizer second doses,10 am to 6 pm daily)

 - City College (drop-in for Pfizer second doses, appointment for Moderna second doses until June 26.
 After June 26, book a second dose appointment at another neighborhood clinic.)